syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 <tr>
 <th style="font-size:14px">Solution
 </th>
-<td>To overcome this issue, add suitable delay for the conversion using AdditionalDelay property of the HTMLConverter.<h6 id="T2"></h6>
+<td>To overcome this issue, add suitable delay for the conversion using AdditionalDelay property of the HTMLConverter.
 </td>
 </tr>
 </table>